jonkrohn/DLTFpT/README.md

 ## Notebooks

-All of the code covered in the LiveLessons can be found in [this directory](https://github.com/jonkrohn/DLTFpT/tree/master/notebooks) as Jupyter notebooks.
+There are dozens of meticulously crafted Jupyter notebooks of code associated with these videos.
+All of them can be found in [this directory](https://github.com/jonkrohn/DLTFpT/tree/master/notebooks).